 8 signs your pet may be suffering from carbon monoxide poisoning

-More and more Canadians are seeing the benefit of having a furry friend in their house.
-But did you know that since they are smaller and spend more time at home, pets can exhibit signs of carbon monoxide (CO) before humans?
+British Columbians know all about the benefits of having a furry friend in their home.
+But did you know that since your pets are smaller and spend more time at home, they can exhibit signs of carbon monoxide (CO) before humans?

 Here are some signs to watch for, so you can protect your pets:

-- Irritable behavior - Watch for sudden or unusual behavior such as aggression or anxiety.
-For example, they may suddenly become more fearful of noises, children and other animals.
+- Irritable behaviour: watch for sudden or unusual behaviour such as aggression or anxiety.
+For example, they may suddenly become more fearful of noises, children and other animals

 - Resisting or refusing to enter the house after being outside